 Little known facts about a business degree and why they matter

 The world moves at the speed of business, and that speed is increasing as technology makes accessing new markets easier.
-As the markets emerge and the opportunities abound, there are many ways for individuals to seize these prospects and build flourishing careers that can shape the world of tomorrow.
+As the opportunities emerge there are many ways for individuals to seize these prospects and build flourishing careers that can shape the world of tomorrow.
 This is why business can be one of the most rewarding degrees to earn.

 Shaping tomorrow’s world begins with the decision to pursue a degree that gives you the skills to successfully navigate the ever-changing waters of global commerce.
 In 2011, 59 million Americans over age 25 earned a bachelor’s degree…but only 12 million were business majors.
 Those who held degrees in business found it easier to secure full-time, long-term employment.

 A business degree is rapidly becoming the ticket you can’t afford to leave behind for individuals interested in landing tomorrow’s most lucrative jobs.
 More than three million management and business-related positions will open between now and 2022.
 88 percent of those roles will have a pre-requisite of specialized business training.
 The average starting salary of business degree holders exceeds $54,000.